Ultrawipf/OpenFFBoard-hardware/README.md

 This contains the hardware designs of the OpenFFBoard

 These are work in progress.
 No guarantee for functionality or safety!
-The designs are NOT FINAL.
+The designs are experimental and may change at any time.
 The firmware is available in the main [OpenFFBoard](https://github.com/Ultrawipf/OpenFFBoard) git.

-This project requires soldering of many fine pitched parts.
+This project requires soldering of many fine pitched parts including QFN.
 The motor driver must be made with 2oz copper!

-Full Kits will be available later once everything is tested.
+Full Kits will be available in small batches on [Tindie](https://www.tindie.com/stores/gigawipf/) or Discord.
 Check the [Discord](https://discord.com/invite/gHtnEcP) and [project page](https://hackaday.io/project/163904-open-ffboard) for updates.

-The USB interface can be ordered partially assembled at [jlcpcb.com](jlcpcb.com).
+The USB interface can be ordered partially assembled at [jlcpcb.com](jlcpcb.com/DYE).
 Files are in the assembly folders.

 **If you want to sell any hardware of this project yourself i would kindly ask you to get in contact with me ([mail](mailto:ffboard@y-richter.de) or Discord)**